-The DNA data quality control guidelines are already available as a 'living document' on the IWC website (http://iwc.int/scientific-committee-handbook#ten).
+The DNA data quality control guidelines are already available as a 'living document' on the IWC website1.
 In recent meetings, data derived from next generation sequencing approaches, including SNPs, have been utilised to address stock structure questions.
 In light of these developments, the SDWG agreed that it would be timely to update the DNA data quality control guidelines to cover these types of data.
-An intersessional email group was formed to begin addressing this issue [see Workplan 6.2].
+An intersessional e-mail group was formed to begin addressing this issue (see Item 6.2 and Annex V).

-2.3.
-Other issues
+2.3 Other issues

 SC/66b/SH17 and SC/66b/SH18 report on the construction of validated registers of mtDNA control region haplotypes for Southern Hemisphere blue and humpback whales, respectively.
-These papers were discussed in a joint session with SH, and the discussion is included in Annex H (Item 8).
+These papers were discussed in a joint session with the Sub-committee on Other Southern Hemisphere Whale Stocks (SH), and the discussion is included in Annex H iltem 8).